-- Click an icon in the Virtual Media Manager task bar. - Right-click the medium and select an option.
+- Click an icon in the Virtual Media Manager toolbar. - Right-click the medium and select an option.

-Use the Storage page in a VM's Settings dialog to create a new disk image.
+Use the Storage page in a VM's Settings window to create a new disk image.
 By default, disk images are stored in the VM's folder.